MicrosoftDocs/Devices-docs/surface/upgrade-surface-devices-to-windows-10-with-mdt.md

 ms.audience: itpro
 ms.reviewer:
 manager: laurawi
-ms.date: 04/24/2020
+ms.date: 10/12/2020
 ---

 # Upgrade Surface devices to Windows 10 with Microsoft Deployment Toolkit

 #### Applies to

-- Surface Pro 6
-- Surface Laptop 2
-- Surface Go
-- Surface Go with LTE
-- Surface Book 2
+- Surface Book (all editions)
-- Surface Pro with LTE Advanced (Model 1807)
+- Surface Go (all editions)
-- Surface Pro (Model 1796)
+- Surface Pro X (all editions)
-- Surface Laptop
+- Surface Laptop (all editions)
-- Surface Studio
+- Surface Laptop Go
-- Surface Studio 2
+- Surface Studio (all editions)
-- Surface Book
-- Surface Pro 4
-- Surface 3 LTE
-- Surface 3
-- Surface Pro 3
-- Surface Pro 2
+- Surface Pro 2 and later
-- Surface Pro
-- Windows 10

 In addition to the traditional deployment method of reimaging devices, administrators who want to upgrade Surface devices that are running Windows 8.1 or Windows 10 have the option of deploying upgrades.
 By performing an upgrade deployment, Windows 10 can be applied to devices without removing users, apps, or configuration.
 The users of the deployed devices can simply continue using the devices with the same apps and settings that they used prior to the upgrade.